Best Guard Dog Breeds

 Doberman Pinscher

-Dobermans are known for their speed, agility, and intelligence.
-They’re also relatively low-maintenance when it comes to grooming.
-This makes them a practical choice for busy owners.
+Dobermans are prized for their speed, agility, and intelligence.
+They require less grooming, making them a practical choice for busy owners.

 Top Medium-Sized Guard Dog Breeds